-Each year, we implement the German Volume Training (GVT) protocol among our athletes, a protocol derived by Rolf Feser.
-His method of resistance training involved performing 10 sets of 10 repetitions, on a 60-90 second turnaround, at roughly 50-65% of a participant’s 1 repetition maximum (which equates to roughly a 5 or 6/10 in terms of intensity).
+Each year, we implement the GVT protocol among our athletes which is a protocol derived by Rolf Feser.
+Feser’s method of resistance training involved performing 10 sets of 10 repetitions, on a 60-90 second turnaround, at roughly 50-65% of a participant’s one (1) repetition maximum (1RM); this equates to roughly a 5 or 6/10 in terms of training intensity.
 Feser implemented GVT on his Olympic lifting athletes to dramatically increase muscle mass in order to have lifters advance to the next weight division.
-Coincidentally he had outstanding results, with some athletes adding upwards of 10 pounds (roughly 4.5kg) of muscle mass within 6 weeks.
+Coincidentally he had outstanding results, with some athletes adding upwards of roughly 4.5kg of muscle mass within 6 weeks.

-Over the last 6 years we have seen an average of 13mm body fat lost and an increase in aerobic performance of 6.7%, which is why we keep coming back to it year in, year out.
+Over the last 7 years we have seen an average of 13mm body fat lost and an increase in aerobic performance of 6.7%, which is why we keep coming back to it year in, year out.

 This year, GVT will only be offered to S&C membership holders; this means you must be a current S&C member or join our S&C membership, which will equate to $99 a week for the six week program.

 - three (3) semi-private sessions with our experienced coaches each week, who will guide and instruct you through the gruelling but rewarding program.

 - The performance of a testing battery prior to the GVT program in order to determine basic strength/power capacity, body composition and aerobic capacity and a testing program at the conclusion to determine any differences after undergoing the training regime.

 Program wise, this year we are going to mix some of the old school with the new school in this version of GVT.
 We are sticking with the original format of the program, which involves simply performing 10 sets of 10 reps across three (3) compound exercises, in a superset format, over three separate workouts.
 This is an incredibly demanding but incredibly effective phase of lifting.